grantmacken/dotfiles/README.md

 # dotfilesi
 Work In Progress [dotfiles](https://github.com/webpro/awesome-dotfiless) hacked by Grant Mackenzie

+Rationale: My current working desktop environment, that can be downloaded to set up a new setup.

 After a brief search on how best to organize my dofiles under git control, I set upon using [stow](http://mywiki.wooledge.org/DotFiles) ]